 Separate responsibilities: one class, one responsibility.

-Use class hierarchies and dynamic dispatch over tagged classes, complex if/switch statements.
+Use class hierarchies and dynamic dispatch over tagged classes, complex

-Do not duplicate code.
+Don’t duplicate code.

 Open for extension, closed for modification: make changes without modifying existing code; write code to support later changes without modification.